jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

 ## Introduction

-**Data Engineering** is the design and development of systems for collecting, storing and analyzing data at scale.

-A **data pipeline** is a service that receives data as input and outputs more data.
+**Data Engineering** is the discipline of designing, building, and maintaining the systems and infrastructure needed to collect, process, store, and analyze large volumes of data.
+It focuses on creating the foundation that enables data scientists, analysts, and other stakeholders to work with clean, organized, and reliable data.
+Key Responsibilities:

+- Data Pipelines: Building pipelines to move data from various sources (e.g., databases, APIs, IoT devices) to centralized storage systems like data warehouses or data lakes.

+- Data Transformation: Cleaning, transforming, and structuring raw data into formats suitable for analysis or machine learning.

+- Data Storage: Designing scalable and efficient storage solutions, often using cloud services like AWS, Google Cloud, or Azure

+A **data pipeline** is a series of processes and tools that automate the movement, transformation, and processing of data from one system to another.
+It allows raw data to be collected from various sources, cleaned, transformed, and made ready for analysis or storage in a target destination like a database, data warehouse, or data lake.
 For example, reading a CSV file, transforming the data somehow and storing it as a table in a PostgreSQL database.

 ![pipeline](images/pipeline.jpg)